Lincoln University (Pennsylvania): History

 In 1854, John Miller Dickey, a Presbyterian minister, and his wife, Sarah Emlen Cresson, a Quaker, founded Ashmun Institute, later named Lincoln University, in Hinsonville, Pennsylvania.
 They named it after Jehudi Ashmun, a religious leader and social reformer.
 They founded the school for the education of African Americans, who had few opportunities for higher education.

 John Miller Dickey was the first president of the college.
-He encouraged some of his first students: James Ralston Amos (1826–1864), his brother Thomas Henry Amos (1825–1869), and Armistead Hutchinson Miller (1829/30-1865), to support the establishment of Liberia as a colony for African Americans.
-(This was a project of the American Colonization Society).
-Each of the men became ordained ministers.
+He encouraged some of his first students, James Ralston Amos (1826–1864), his brother Thomas Henry Amos (1825–1869), and Armistead Hutchinson Miller (1829/30-1865), to support the establishment of Liberia as a colony for African Americans.
+Each of the men became an ordained minister.

 In 1866, a year after the assassination of President Abraham Lincoln, Ashmun Institute was renamed Lincoln University.
-The college attracted highly talented students from numerous states, especially during the long decades of legal segregation in the South.
-As may be seen on the list of notable alumni (link below), many furthered their in careers in fields including academia, public service, and the arts.
-President William Howard Taft gave the commencement address at Lincoln on June 18, 1910.
+The college attracted highly talented students from numerous states, especially during the decades of legal segregation in the American South.
+Many alumni furthered their careers in academia, public service, and the arts.
+President William Howard Taft gave the commencement address at Lincoln in 1910.

 In June 1921, days after the Tulsa race massacre, President Warren Harding visited Lincoln to deliver the commencement address.
-He spoke about the need to seek healing and harmony in that incident's aftermath, as well as to honor Lincoln alumni who were part of the 367,000 African American servicemen to fight in World War I. The school newspaper noted Harding's visit as "the high water mark in the history of the institution."
+He spoke about the need to seek healing and harmony in that incident's aftermath, as well as to honor Lincoln alumni who were among the 367,000 African-American servicemen who fought in World War I. The school newspaper noted Harding's visit as "the high water mark in the history of the institution."